csc-training/portable-gpu-programming/openmp/02-axpy-dynamic/README.md

 Starting from the solution of the previous exercise, we have now modified the code so that the array size is not a compile time constant but instead read from a command line argument.

+We have moved the `main()` function with all the command line argument parsing to the bottom of the file.
+The function `run()` in the top of the file is of most interest for us.

 The code can be compiled for serial execution as before:

     cc -O3 axpy.c -o axpy.x